nikolavp/approval/doc/source/alternatives-and-differences.rst

 Things we will implement and are still missing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* NotePadLancher reporter - this should be a one liner
 * ImageWebReporter reporter - we should bring support for web reporter abstraction
 * ImageReporter reporter - we should have this as a FirstWorkingReporter
-* DelayedClipboardReporter or ClipboardReporter - those look almost the same
 * FileLaunherReporter - launch the file.
 This should use the windows and unix proper commands

   'if (File.separatorChar == '\\')